 But sometimes, what’s especially needed is for peer companies to come together to address a problem side-by-side.

 Pre-competitive partnerships have emerged as a powerful collaboration model for forward-thinking companies looking to address systemic challenges.

 So, what is pre-competitive collaboration?
-Pre-competitive collaboration involves two or more companies operating within the same industry, coming together to address a shared problem or pain point that doesn’t impact direct business competition.
+Pre-competitive collaboration involves two or more companies operating within the same industry, coming together to address a shared problem or pain point that doesn’t impact direct business competition or contribute to unfair advantage.
 Such partnerships can also be between companies sharing a supply chain ecosystem (e.g., companies that source from the same regions, farmers, or factories, or that hire from shared labor pools).

 Pre-Competitive Collaboration for Corporate Sustainability Goals

 There are times when competition between private sector companies drives innovation; other times, it creates redundancies or inefficiencies.